toddllm/HDMY5/IMAGE_TO_VOXEL.md

 ## Troubleshooting

-- **API Key Issues**: Make sure your OpenAI API key is correctly set in the `source.me` file and that you have access to the GPT-4 Vision API.
+- **API Key Issues**: Make sure your OpenAI API key is correctly set in the `source.me` file and that you have access to the GPT-4o model.
 - **Python Dependencies**: If you encounter errors with Python dependencies, try manually installing them:
   ```bash
   python3 -m venv .venv